What is estate planning?

 Accounting for your family’s needs

 Rossman, P.C. handles all assets of estate planning and probate matters.
-Our estates and probate group, led by Liz Vincent, is focused on ensuring that our client’s wishes are effectively communicated both during our client’s lifetime and after their passing.
+Our estates and probate group is focused on ensuring that our client’s wishes are effectively communicated both during our client’s lifetime and after their passing.
 We specialize in planning for high net-worth individuals, while also servicing clients of all wealth levels and have crafted plans to meet the needs of any potential client.

 The following is a non-exhaustive list of the types of estate planning and probate matters that the firm handles: